babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 ## 1.1 Text search
-Images that have titles, descriptions, or tags that are the most comparable to the text query are displayed as the results of the <b>text search</b>.
+Images that have titles, descriptions, or tags that are the most comparable to the text query are displayed as the results of the **text search**.
 When a user enters in a text query like *casual shirts for summer*, Figure 1.4 demonstrates how text search functions.
 Using full-text search in a database is one method to find the image description that matches the text query the most.

 Full-text search (FTS) is the process of searching a portion of text within a large collection of electronically recorded text data and providing results that include part or all of the terms in the search [[2]](#references).
 It retrieves documents that don’t perfectly match the search criteria.
 Documents here refers to database entities containing textual data.